-Routine exams are essential to helping your pet maintain good long-term physical health.
+Routine vet checkups are essential to helping your pet maintain good long-term physical health.

 Combined with proper nutrition, regular vaccinations and parasite prevention, these routine examinations include regular physical checkups to allow your pet the best opportunity to enjoy excellent lifelong health.